-Being appropriately compensated for any work that you perform would seem to be an understandable expectation and fundamental of the free market system.
-Unfortunately, wage and hour laws are sometimes broken in California by employers who want to save money by not paying their employees what is owed to them or by national or international companies who are ignorant of California law.
-When this occurs, experienced legal representation is necessary to hold those employers accountable.
+Being appropriately compensated for any work you perform is an understandable expectation and fundamental to the free market system.
+Unfortunately, wage and hour laws are sometimes broken in California by employers who want to save money by not paying their employees what is owed or by national or international companies who need to be made aware of California law.
+Experienced legal representation is necessary to hold those employers accountable when this occurs.

 At JML Law, our employment lawyer represents individuals in wage and hour disputes.
 You have a right to adequate compensation from your employer.
 Protect that right by hiring an experienced attorney for your case.
-Our firm has more than 35 years of experience working with clients in Los Angeles County, Orange County, San Francisco and throughout California.
+Our firm has over 35 years of experience working with clients in Los Angeles County, Orange County, San Francisco, and California.
 We will provide advice about your situation and your options for obtaining the compensation that you earned.

-California law also prohibits retaliation against an employee who inquires about unpaid wages or files a complaint about an employer’s violation of the wage and hour laws.
+California law also prohibits retaliation against an employee who inquires about unpaid wages or files a complaint about an employer violating the wage and hour laws.
 We have recovered millions of dollars in unpaid wages on behalf of employees in California.

-There are many ways that employers can violate wage and hour laws and have an impact on your compensation.
+There are many ways employers can violate wage and hour laws and impact your compensation.
 These include:

 Employers must follow all relevant employment laws, including those concerning minimum wage, overtime pay, resignation and severance pay, vacation hours, breaks, wage garnishments, sick leave and sick pay, and other aspects of employment.

-If you believe that your employer is violating these laws and is not compensating you fairly, you may have a legal recourse through a wage and hour dispute.
+If you believe your employer is violating these laws and not compensating you fairly, you may have legal recourse through a wage and hour dispute.

 Many employers work under the misguided notion that salaried employees are not entitled to overtime.
 Just because you are a salaried employee does not mean you are not entitled to overtime.